West Sacramento, California: Transportation

-Public Transportation
+Public transportation

-Local and Regional Transit
+Local and regional transit

 West Sacramento, CA falls within the service area of several transportation providers that offer local and regional transit, as well as commuter rail services.
 The Yolo County Transportation District administers Yolobus, which operates local and intercity bus service 365 days a year in Yolo County and neighboring areas.
 Yolobus serves Davis, West Sacramento, Winters, Woodland, downtown Sacramento, Sacramento International Airport, Cache Creek Casino Resort, Esparto, Madison, Dunnigan, and Knights Landing.
 The Sacramento Regional Transit District (SacRT) provides fixed-route bus, light rail, paratransit, and dial-a-ride services throughout the City and County of Sacramento.

 West Sacramento On-Demand

 In May 2018, the City of West Sacramento partnered with Via Transportation to launch an on-demand microtransit service.
 The service, called West Sacramento On-Demand, offers trips anywhere in the city for a flat fare.
-As of April 2020, rides cost just $1.75 for seniors and riders with disabilities and $3.50 for the general population.
-Companions can accompany riders for a “plus one” $1 fare, which encourages pooled trips.
+As of April 2020, rides cost $1.75 for seniors and riders with disabilities and $3.50 for the general population.
+Companions can accompany riders for a "plus one" $1 fare, which encourages pooled trips.
 A $15 weekly pass ($7.50 for seniors and riders with disabilities) covers up to four rides per day.
 Passengers can request a ride by using a smartphone app or by calling a dispatcher.